junxit/us-congress-bills-117/bill.md

 # H.R.
 2497

-> To establish the Amache National Historic Site in the State of Colorado as a unit of the National Park System, and for other purposes.
+> To establish the Amache National Historic Site in the State of Colorado as a Unit of the National Park System, and for other purposes.

 ## § 1.
 Short title